Collaborative-IoT/.github/profile/README.md

 Things you could see when joining a collaborative IoT room:
 - People audio/text chatting in real-time.
 - Room administrators giving room members access to their server that is connected to the room.
-- Live IoT control board for each room.
+- Live IoT control board display for each room.
 - Twitch style chat with gifs and other animations.
 - Room admin levels.